 The best part may be that it is very safe as power tools go.
-With its oscillating action it only cuts hard materials, leaving fingers safe.
-In just a few months I have learned to really appreciate my own oscillating tool and highly recommend it for anyone that doesn't already have one.
+With its oscillating action, it only cuts hard materials, leaving fingers safe.
+In just a few months, I have learned to really appreciate my own oscillating tool and highly recommend it for anyone that doesn't already have one.

 As with any power tool, accessories are a must.
-Cutting wheels, sandpaper and buffers wear out and must be replaced over time.
-Make sure that your purchase of this tool includes a reasonable number of accessories, and although any kit will contain mostly sandpaper, it should also supply other, longer lasting accessories.
-Cutting blades, a scraper blade, grout blades, etc.
+Cutting wheels, sandpaper, and buffers wear out and must be replaced over time.
+Make sure that your purchase of this tool includes a reasonable number of accessories, and although any kit will contain mostly sandpaper, it should also supply other, longer-lasting accessories—cutting blades, a scraper blade, grout blades, etc.

 Every Home Needs a Power Drill

-Of all the hundreds of possible power tools, a drill is without doubt the most important.
+Of all the hundreds of possible power tools, a drill is without a doubt the most important.
 It can drill holes.
-It can drive screws, It can sand wood or metal.
+It can drive screws, and it can sand wood or metal.
 A drill is endlessly useful around the home.
 While it might be nice to purchase an entire drill kit, something similar to what is shown above, it isn't necessary to do that just to have a drill, and there are other considerations as well.

-The photo is of a cordless drill kit but that isn't always the best choice for a homeowner.
+The photo is of a cordless drill kit, but that isn't always the best choice for a homeowner.
 Batteries must be kept charged to be of any use, and if the drill is to be used only rarely that isn't always feasible.
-Batteries will wear out over time without any use at all, simply by keeping them on charge and left alone without being on a charger batteries will slowly lose their charge.
+Batteries will wear out over time without any use at all, simply by keeping them on charge and left alone without being on a charger, batteries will slowly lose their charge.
 A better choice may be a corded drill, even though it will mean using an extension cord for most jobs.

-If a cordless drill is to be chosen, though, make sure it is an 18-volt drill; smaller voltages just don't have the power to drive large screws or drill larger holes and higher voltages are an unneeded cost.
-Two batteries are very handy for cordless drills; when one goes dead there is another, fully charged and ready to continue working.
+If a cordless drill is to be chosen, though, make sure it is an 18-volt drill; smaller voltages just don't have the power to drive large screws or drill larger holes, and higher voltages are an unneeded cost.
+Two batteries are very handy for cordless drills; when one goes dead, there is another, fully charged and ready to continue working.

 Do make sure that the drill has a ½" chuck as well; smaller 3/8" chucks are often too small.
 You will need a selection of drill bits as well as screwdriver tips to go with the drill; a drill without any accessories at all is useless.
 Both small metal bits and "spade" bits can be very useful, and no drill today would be complete without a set of screwdriver tips.

-Scroll Saws are for Fine, Delicate Woodworking
+Scroll Saws Are for Fine, Delicate Woodworking

-This suggestion, for a change up, isn't for day-to-day care and maintenance of the home.
+This suggestion, for a change-up, isn't for day-to-day care and maintenance of the home.
 Rather it is for the man that enjoys woodworking, making crafts and other projects that require fine, curving cuts in wood.

 That's what a scroll saw is for, after all; making sharp curves and intricate cuts in wood or plastic.
-A jig saw can be used for making curved cuts and is cheaper and easier to store, but for fine work it just doesn't do the job anywhere near as well as a scroll saw.
+A jigsaw can be used for making curved cuts and is cheaper and easier to store, but for fine work, it just doesn't do the job anywhere near as well as a scroll saw.

-A built in light and sawdust blower are nice to have in these tools, and if possible should be considered.
-Table size is another consideration; the larger the table the easier it is to use but also makes storage more difficult.
+A built-in light and sawdust blower are nice to have in these tools, and if possible should be considered.
+Table size is another consideration; the larger the table, the easier it is to use but also makes storage more difficult.
 A variable speed saw is a necessity if it is to be used on different types of materials; wood will require a different speed than plastic and cutting metal a different speed yet.
 Try to find one with a variable speed adjustment.

-As with a drill a scroll saw will require accessories; it won't cut much without some saw blades.
+As with a drill, a scroll saw will require accessories; it won't cut much without some saw blades.
 Be a little careful here as there are two basic types; pin and straight.
 While some saws will accept either style, many require that the correct type of blade be used.
 A variety of coarseness (teeth per inch, or TPI) is preferable, which will allow cutting different types of material.
 Saw blades are fairly inexpensive, so a good variety is a good bet when buying a saw as a gift.